Rachel B. Reisberg

 Ms. Reisberg received a B.S. in accounting and a B.S. in finance, each cum laude, from the University of Maryland in 2006.
 Ms. Reisberg received a J.D. cum laude from Harvard Law School in 2010 where she served as executive technical editor of the Journal on Legislation.

-Ms. Reisberg was named a Rising Star by Law360 for 2020, is a member of the Tax Section of the New York State Bar Association and past chair of the Tax Section’s Under 10 club, in addition to being a member of the New York City Bar Association and the American Bar Association.
+Ms. Reisberg was featured in Bloomberg Law’s They’ve Got Next: The 40 under 40 in 2022, was named a Rising Star by Law360 in 2020, is a member of the Tax Section of the New York State Bar Association and past chair of the Tax Section’s Under 10 club, in addition to being a member of the New York City Bar Association and the American Bar Association.

 - Spin-Off Guide - 2021,